 You will receive a letter and/or phone call from one of our collection agencies.
 You will work directly with the agency to schedule payment(s).
 A hold will remain on your account preventing registration and/or release of your official transcript until your account is paid in full.

-Yes, the unpaid balance may be reported to a credit bureau and may show on your credit report for seven years.
-This also means that your credit score affected.
+Yes, the unpaid balance may be reported to a credit bureau and may show on your credit report for up to for seven years.
+This also means that your credit score is negatively affected.

 If there is a balance on your account, you will also have a hold until it is paid in full.
 Please contact us if you need your hold opened and we may be able to temporarily open it.